TheSherlockHomie/100DaysOfCode-log/readme.md

 -   Didn't do much coding.
 Taking a break.
 -   Had to setup an existing wifi router + modem in bridge mode to another router.
 Ended up learning a lot about DHCP servers doing this!

+---

+-   Took a break.
+However in the meantine, did keep checking Github, following programming, and even solved a few Leetcode questions.
+-   Also read (some) of the Competitive Programmer's Handbook
+-   Learned about C++ Tuple